GabeScott/standard-works-vault/General Conference/2010 April - A Word at Closing.md

 “Trust in the Lord with all thine heart; and lean not unto thine own understanding.

-“In all thy ways acknowledge him, and he shall direct thy paths.”1
+“In all thy ways acknowledge him, and he shall direct thy paths.”[^1]

 That has been the story of my life.

 My dear brothers and sisters, we come now to the conclusion of a most uplifting and inspiring conference.
 After listening to the counsel and testimonies of those who have spoken to us, I believe we have been richly blessed and are all more determined to live the principles of the gospel of Jesus Christ.
 It has been good for us to be here.
 We express our gratitude to each one who has spoken to us, as well as to those who have offered prayers.

 The music has been magnificent.
-I am reminded of the scripture found in the Doctrine and Covenants: “For my soul delighteth in the song of the heart; yea, the song of the righteous is a prayer unto me, and it shall be answered with a blessing upon their heads.”2
+I am reminded of the scripture found in the Doctrine and Covenants: “For my soul delighteth in the song of the heart; yea, the song of the righteous is a prayer unto me, and it shall be answered with a blessing upon their heads.”[^2]

-Remember that the messages we have heard during this conference will be printed in the May issues of the Ensign and Liahona magazines.
+Remember that the messages we have heard during this conference will be printed in the May issues of the *Ensign* and *Liahona* magazines.
 I urge you to study the messages, to ponder their teachings, and then to apply them in your life.

 I know you join with me in expressing gratitude to those brethren and sisters who have been released during this conference.
 They have served well and have made significant contributions to the work of the Lord.
 Their dedication has been complete.
 We thank them from the bottom of our hearts.